 - Issue with fusers

-The first issue is resolved through removing interferences and cleaning the scanner glass and mirrors (see your user’s manual for proper cleaning instructions).
-The remaining issues should be remedied by replacing the unit causing the issue; most often these should be addressed by contacting your service provider.
+The first issue is resolved through removing interferences and cleaning the scanner glass and mirrors.
+See your device's user manual for proper cleaning instructions.
+The remaining issues can be remedied by replacing the unit causing the issue.
+These issues should be addressed by contacting your service provider.

-Low, empty or malfunctioning toner issues can occur within your copy machine.
-If they are low or empty, simple replacement should repair the issue.
-If it is malfunctioning, there could be one of two things going on:
+Low, empty or malfunctioning toner cartridges can cause issues within your copy machine.
+If toner or cartridges are low or empty, replacement should repair the issue.
+If a cartridge is malfunctioning, it's likely due to one of two things:

 - Manufacturer Error – bring a copy of the poor quality copies and the cartridge to the place of purchase and request a replacement.